MicrosoftDocs/quantum-docs/articles/machines/noise-simulator.md

     print(DumpPlus.simulate_noise())
     ```

-    The visualization of the output is the following:
+    The visualization of the output is:

     $$
     \begin{align}